KlosiXhoi/GymBro/README.md

 5. A Customer support page where the user can contact us regarding issues</br>
 6. A Form page, where the customer can evaluate themselves and get their results.</br>

+The user shall be able to enter the Homepage, whith the choice to Sign in or to go directly to the Form page.
+Based on the answers the system will generate the appropriate workout plan, whith links to each exercise for extra instructions.